 BY BARRY WAUGH

-Sources–The BBC has a 68 minute portion of its broadcast of the Royal Wedding available at, http://www.bbc.com/news/uk-13244592.
+Sources–The header image is from the Westminster Abbey site and other images are available; the church provides interior pictures because photography is not allowed.
+The BBC has a 68 minute portion of its broadcast of the Royal Wedding available at, http://www.bbc.com/news/uk-13244592.
 There is a lovely digital copy of Cranmer’s 1549 edition of The booke of the common prayer and administration of the Sacraments, and other rites and ceremonies of the Churche: after the use of the Churche of England available on Internet Archive .
 The picture of Westminster is from New Guide Westminster Abbey, 1916, and the images of Henry VIII, Edward VI, Catherine of Aragon, Mary I, Thomas Cranmer, and Anne Boleyn are from Cassels History England, Vol. 2, , as in digital form on Internet Archive.